IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Fixed implementation for Attribute tests
+- Fixed implementation for Method tests

-- Fixed pom.xml configuration so that App.java can be runned

-- Made example code in App.java to demonstrate Attribute tests
+- Made example code in App.java to demonstrate Method tests

-- Changed type of 'type' field in AssignmentAttribute back to String
+- Changed type of 'returnType' field in AssignmentAttribute back to String

 ## Next tasks

+- Add functionality for testing for if a property is public abstract

+- Add functionality to check for if a property is a class or an interface

-- Implement generateTest for AssignmentMethod, AssignmentConstructor, AssignmentProperty
+- Implement generateTest for AssignmentConstructor, AssignmentProperty

 - Determine if AssignmentConstructor is necessary